neumino/neumino.github.io/movies.md

-### Penguin
+### One-Way to Tomorrow
-*Released on 2020-06-19, vote average 4.9*
+*Released on 2020-06-19, vote average 6.8*

-It is a spine chilling tale of a pregnant mother who sets out on a dangerous mission to unravel a mystery and save her loved ones.
+Two strangers meet on a journey from Ankara to Izmir.
+Although having a rough start, their relationship takes a different path when they realize they have to confront themselves and would like to clean the slate as they get to know each other.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/SY99XrIv0mM?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/Nq-CaORClVE?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>